zqx775858/rl-swarm/README.md

 ### Huggingface

-Optionally pair your HF account by using your HF token - [more here](https://huggingface.co/docs/hub/en/security-tokens).
+If you would like to upload your model to Hugging Face, enter your Hugging Face access token when prompted.
+You can generate one from your Hugging Face account, under [Access Tokens](https://huggingface.co/docs/hub/en/security-tokens).

 ### Initial peering and training

-From this stage onward your device will be used to train a hyperscale machine learning system.
+From this stage onward your device will begin training.
 You should see your peer register and vote on-chain [here](https://gensyn-testnet.explorer.alchemy.com/address/0x2fC68a233EF9E9509f034DD551FF90A79a0B8F82?tab=logs).

 ## Identity management